Sleepy-Panda/FeeshNotifier/docs/Future ideas & requests.md

 - Do not include baby magma slugs when producing cap alert.
 - Attach Vials drop number to the pchat message

-## Worm profit tracker

-- Option for Worm profit tracker that calculates the profit with [Gemstone Chamber - the price from Gemstone Mixtures]

 ## Hotspots

 - Hotspot location guesser